altunixon/wips/lns/altina_ln/ASP-131-Chapter_1_The_Sixth_and_Eighth_Army.md

 A week later, the Etruria Theocracy army appeared before Sembione city with 20,000 troops.<br/>
 The Empire was 40,000 strong.<br/>
 Rockhoward decided to end the war swiftly, and proposed leaving the city to engage the enemy.
 Dorval accepted this proposal.<br/>
-When Regis heard that, he couldn’t help shouting:
+When Regis heard that, he couldn’t help shouting:<br/>
 "What?!"<br/>
 "As I thought, you think that is strange too?"<br/>
 "That’s because… They had a fort right there for their defences.
 They should let the Etruria Theocracy attack and grind down a part of their numbers.
 After the enemy is exhausted, they could open the gate and force a decisive battle with the enemies on the plains."<br/>